nsuthar0914/graphql-redux-sqlite/README.md

 npm start

 ```
+##server runs at localhost:3000/graphql (graphiql suspended to enable passing request into context)
-##server runs at localhost:3000 and client runs at localhost:4000
+##client runs at localhost:4000